 Square foot gardening allows us to maximize our vegetable crop for our small garden.
 It can be applied to any size garden bed or even larger planters.

-Here are five tips to help you get the most produce out of your garden this season!
+Here are five tips to help you get the most produce out of your small space vegetable garden.

 If you can’t grow out, grow up.

-Our square foot garden has a chicken wire fence around the outside.
+Our garden has a chicken wire fence around the outside.
 It is great for keeping deer out and supporting vertical growth.

 If you don’t have a fence, you can use a trellis, tomato cage, or string with a bamboo pole.
 There are a lot of creative ideas available online.
-We grow peas and beans straight up our fence and we use a combination of the fence and a bamboo pole for our peppers and tomatoes.
+We grow peas, beans, cucumbers, and some squash straight up our fence and we use a combination of the fence and a bamboo pole for our peppers and tomatoes.

 Just be aware that squash and melons can grow to be quite large.
 We had one squash plant take up an entire side of our garden.
 Plan accordingly!